Course overview

 The aim of this course is to introduce students to essential concepts in the field of neuroscience.
 The course will begin with a basic introduction to the brain and the rise of neuroscience as a discipline, followed by providing an overview of various career paths in the field.
 Later modules will explore the cellular composition of the nervous system, the process of neuronal communication, basic brain structure, the neural basis of sensation and perception and the relationship between the brain and human behaviour in both health and disease.
 In addition, the course will feature 'research spotlight' sessions, which are designed to introduce students to neuroscience research currently being conducted at the university and more broadly.

-- Structure And Communication
+- Structure and Communication

-- Integration Of The Nervous System
+- Integration

-- Brain And Behaviour
+- Brain and Behaviour

 Course learning outcomes